Applying to CKSC

 Do I need to have any particular skills or credentials to apply?

-Applicants for a teaching position at Christ the King School must be certified to teach.
+Applicants for teaching positions at Christ the King School or Covenant House Academy must be certified to teach.
+Support positions at the schools do not require certification.
 All candidates are encouraged to share their gifts and talents with the community and most importantly, keep an open mind and a sense of humor.

 What are the financial arrangements like for volunteers?